te-yun/if-sitesearch/docs/FAQ.md

                     });
                 </script>
             </div>

+* I do not want to use Site Search anymore.
+Do I have to delete my data?
+    * You do not have to do anything.
+We will automatically delete your indexed data after a certain time of inactivity.
+    We would appreciate to [learn the reasons](mailto:feedback@sitesearch.cloud) behind your decision to stop using our service.

 * Who is using Site Search?
     * Very soon, following website's search will be powered by Site Search
         * intrafind.de [coming soon]